SanjayvVarma/Hospital-Management/README.md

      npm install
      ```

-4. Create a `.env` file in the root directory and add your environment variables for both frontend and backend.
+4. Create a `.env` file in the root directory and add your environment variables for and backend.

    - **Backend**: